Welcome to today's edition of the Rush 24-7 podcast.

 Obama, by the way, if you listen to certain media people, is more disrespectful of the press than they say any other president in their memory.

-But they don't talk about it much, and they don't call him on it because of course they want him to succeed.
+But they don't talk about it much, and they don't call him on it because, of course, they want him to succeed.

-They're pushing, I mean, they're they're Democrats.
+I mean, they're Democrats.

-Journalism is their is their cover, if you will.
+Journalism is their cover, if you will.

-I mean, they're agents for the Democrat National Committee, Democrat Party, and so forth.
+And they're agents for the Democrat National Committee, Democrat Party, and so forth.

 It's not a level playing field.